 Unlike most vegetables, cucumbers actually taste better when eaten raw.
 Because they’re so high in water, they don’t usually come out well when cooked and tend to just turn into a soggy mess.

-Cucumbers seem to be a pretty harmless vegetable and very rarely cause allergies.
-As mentioned earlier, just buy organic (ideally unwaxed) cukes whenever you can to avoid high levels of chemicals.
+Cucumbers seem to be pretty harmless and very rarely cause allergies.
+As mentioned earlier, it’s best to buy organic (ideally unwaxed) cukes whenever you can to avoid high levels of chemicals.

 Another thing to consider is the potential for contamination if you make your own fermented pickles.
 Complex microbiota are responsible for the changes observed during cucumber fermentation, and it’s possible that if your equipment or jar is contaminated with bacteria, you can become sick once eating them.
 Use sterile equipment whenever fermenting veggies, and buy organic produce to further limit this risk.